g-aaroncruz/Game_Of_Life/README.md

 # Conway's Game_of_Life (C++)

-This is my rendition of Conway's game of life, currently still in progress.
+This is my rendition of Conway's game of life.

 I'm using CImg (http://cimg.eu/) for my GUI, it's simpler to use than OpenGL or Vulcan and to my knowledge it's the fastest rendering library that is easy to use.